-Dr Michelle Tate is an emerging leader in the fields of viral pathogenesis and immunology.
+Associate Professor Michelle Tate is an emerging leader in the fields of viral pathogenesis and immunology.
 After completing her PhD studies at the University of Melbourne in 2010, Michelle was recruited to the Centre for Innate Immunity and Infectious Diseases under the supervision of Professor Paul Hertzog.
-Dr Tate is currently a NHMRC Career Development Fellow and since 2017 has lead the Viral Immunity and Immunopathology research group.
+A/Prof Tate is currently a NHMRC Career Development Fellow and since 2017 has lead the Viral Immunity and Immunopathology research group.

-Dr Tate’s research interests lie primarily in understanding the molecular mechanisms and pathways involved in the development of hyperinflammation and severe disease, particularly during influenza A virus infection.
+A/Prof Tate’s research interests lie primarily in understanding the molecular mechanisms and pathways involved in the development of hyperinflammation and severe disease, particularly during influenza A virus infection.
 She has made a number of key contributions to understanding how innate immune defences modulate disease during influenza virus infection, as well as other infectious diseases.
-Dr Tate’s research has been published in top virology, immunology and multidisciplinary journals such as PLoS Pathogens, Immunity, eLife, Journal of Immunology, Journal of Virology and Scientific Reports.
+A/Prof Tate’s research has been published in top virology, immunology and multidisciplinary journals such as PLoS Pathogens, Immunity, eLife, Journal of Immunology, Journal of Virology, British Journal of Pharmacology and Scientific Reports.
 In addition, A/Prof Tate collaborates with a number of commercial partners to facilitate the development of novel anti-inflammatory drugs for IAV and other viruses such as COVID-19.

-In recognition of her achievements, Dr Tate has been awarded an NHMRC Project Grant and NHMRC Early Career and Career Development Fellowships.
-Dr Tate has received numerous national and international awards, including a Young Tall Poppy Science Award (2018), the Christina Fleischmann Memorial Award (International Cytokine and Interferon Society 2016), Victorian Infection and Immunity Network Career Development Award (2016) and a Commendation for the Victorian Premier’s Award for Health and Medical Research (2011).
+In recognition of her achievements, A/Prof Tate has been awarded an NHMRC Project and Ideas Grant, as well as NHMRC Early Career and Career Development Fellowships.
+A/Prof Tate has received numerous national and international awards, including a Young Tall Poppy Science Award (2018), the Christina Fleischmann Memorial Award (International Cytokine and Interferon Society 2016), Victorian Infection and Immunity Network Career Development Award (2016) and a Commendation for the Victorian Premier’s Award for Health and Medical Research (2011).
 Her research has been acknowledged by invitations to present at international and national meetings.
-In addition, Dr Tate is a member of the Journal of Virology, Virology Journal and Frontiers Viral Immunology editorial boards.
+In addition, A/Prof Tate is a member of the Journal of Virology, Virology Journal, Pathogens and Frontiers Viral Immunology editorial boards.